ceasar-pimentel/odin-recipes/README.md

 # odin-recipes
-recipes for the odin project to demonstrate using git and html
+recipes project for the odin project to demonstrate using git and html